WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation

 As mentioned previously, the invention of sweeping preconditioners was a breakthrough and it is likely that they will have lasting and continuing impacts for the solution of the Helmholtz equation in various settings.
 There are, however, some limitations.
 First, in the recent paper \cite{no_low_rank_Engq}, Engquist and Zhao provide precise lower bounds on how the number of terms that are needed to approximate the Helmholtz Green's function depends on the frequency.
 In particular, for the high frequency regime they show that for interior problems and waveguides the rank of the off-diagonal elements grows fast, rendering sweeping preconditioners less efficient.
 They also show that the situation is, in general, worse in 3D than in 2D.
 This lack of compressibility may, in cases of practical importance, increase the cost of both the factorization and compression as well as the application of the compressed preconditioner.
-We note that this loss of compressibility at high frequency will also prevent direct methods such as \cite{2011_deHoop_Xia,Gillman2015} from reaching their most efficient regimes.
+We note that this loss of compressibility at high frequency will also prevent direct methods such as \cite{2011_deHoop_Xia,Gillman2015,BePriGab16} from reaching their most efficient regimes.
 An additional drawback of direct methods is their memory consumption for 3D problems.

 Another potential drawback with the sweeping methods is the long setup times before the solve.
 Of course all of the algorithms above do not suffer from this deficiency but many of them do.
 This may not be problematic when considering a background velocity that does not change but this is not the case, for example, when inverting for material parameters.
 In this case the velocity model will change constantly, necessitating a costly factorization in each update.